Impro02/ngx-version-check/README.md

-The ngx-version-check service is an injectable Angular 8+ service for monitoring and notifying users of a new application version.
-The service exposes a boolean property (`NewVersionAvailable`) showing if a new version is available, or can accept a function to call to handle the actual notification.
+This project is a fork of ngx-version-check, which is an injectable Angular 8+ service for monitoring and notifying users of a new application version.

 ## Usage Instructions